 The Maine Beer Trail consists of multiple breweries across Maine.
 You’ll find a wide variety of breweries and brew pubs as your criss-cross the state.
 How fun does that sound?
 Just like the wine trail, you can also get a passport stamped for prizes as you visit the pubs.
 Don’t miss the Liberal Cup in Hallowell, we love that place!

 The Maine Art Museum Trail is a collaboration of nine leading art museums offering more than 70,000 works of art, from ancient to contemporary, in a dazzling array of collections.
 If art is your thing, this is a must-see.
 Even if you don’t want to do the whole trail, this will give you a list of the best art museums in Maine.

-Allagash Wilderness Waterway is a "92-mile-long ribbon of lakes, ponds, rivers, and streams winding through the heart of northern Maine's vast commercial forests."
+The Allagash Wilderness is a “92-mile-long ribbon of lakes, ponds, rivers, and streams winding through the heart of northern Maine’s vast commercial forests.”
 Take a week and canoe or kayak down the waterway camping as you go.
 You may want to hire a Maine Wilderness Guide for the trip, I would!

-Maine Lighthouse Trail would be a self-guided visit to as many of the Maine lighthouses as you could during your honeymoon.
+The Maine Lighthouse Trail would be a self-guided visit to as many of the Maine lighthouses as you could during your honeymoon.
 There are more than 60 lighthouses along the shores of the Maine coast, some as old as 200 years.
-If you're here in September there's an Open Lighthouse Day where many of the lighthouses that are not normally open to the public welcome visitors.
+If you’re here in September there’s an Open Lighthouse Day where many of the lighthouses that are not normally open to the public welcome visitors.

-Acadia National Park Carriage Roads are 45 miles of rustic carriage roads that wind their way through the hills of the national park.
+The Carriage Roads are 45 miles of rustic carriage roads that wind their way through the hills of the national park.
 The roads are broken stone and are popular with walkers, runners, bikers, and carriage riders.
 I found out about these by watching a video by Martha Stewart as she rode in a carriage along the trail.